CodeMaster1101/online-booking-restaurant/README.md

 ## Why

 There has always been a problem with reserving a table in a restoraunt, because every reservation includes making a phone call, hopefully that someone will pick up the phone and answer.
 Most of the time it's not a problem, but what if it's a popular/busy restoraunt?
 The waiter will need to keep track of all the reservations and hopefully not make a mistake by overlapping two reservations on the same table.
-The purpose of this app is to allow users, instead of calling the restoraunt, to reserve a table digitally ahead of time, while the waiter/s has easy access and flexible maintenance over the reservations that the users make from their smart phones/PC's.
+The purpose of this app is to allow users, instead of calling the restoraunt, to reserve a table digitally ahead of time, while the service insures that the person reserving will acually appear in the restaurant and not suffer penalties.
+Also, the waiter has easy access and flexible maintenance over the reservations that the users make from their smart phones/PC's.

 ## Description